Guide

 Manage both from the kebab menu in the header (Categories, Tags).
 Each gets its own list with rename, recolour, delete.

-Quick capture
+Quick capture and smart capture

 The floating purple button is for fast adds without leaving your current view.
 Tap it, type, submit.
 Works for to-dos by default; flip the type chip to add an event or note instead.